 address: Via della Concordia, 185

 Definetely our favorite place in Catania away of the city center.
-This is a not-to-be-missed place in Catania for all foodies and curious travellers.
-If you are searching for THE non touristy restaurants in Catania, this is what you are looking for.
+If the question is Where to eat in Catania like a REAL local, the answer is “A Putia Do Calabrisi”.
 It’s actually an Osteria with wine barrels and all the rest.
 Everything is so purely catanese!
-The undefined queue outside sits on the scooters sipping killing-liver country wine, some puffing a joint, others just tapping on their smartphones.
+The undefined queue outside sits on the scooters sipping killing-liver country wine, some smoking and others just tapping on their smartphones.
 Wait for Santina to come.
 Santina is the sweetest nicest funniest host you’ve ever met in your life.
 And she goes like “find yourself a seat”, and “this is what we have today…”.
 We had memorable fried triglie fish and pork rind in tomato sauce!
 Dishes are seasonal.
 You should know that the area is infamous for being a bit dodgy.
 Nothing to worry about.
-Just like they say in Colombia “el riesgo es que te quieras quedar”.
-The risk is that you don’t wanna leave!
+Just like they say in Colombia “The risk is that you don’t wanna leave!”.

 Osteria Antica Marina